One Anastomosis Gastric Bypass

 Recovery after Mini Gastric Bypass

-As with any weight loss procedure performed by Long Island Laparoscopic Doctors, the initial recovery after OAGB is only the first step in a life-long weight loss journey.
+As with any weight loss procedure performed by Long Island Laparoscopic Doctors, the initial recovery after mini gastric bypass is only the first step in a life-long weight loss journey.
 Patients are supported by our in-house nutritionist and other team members as they embrace a new, healthier lifestyle that is essential to bariatric surgery success.

-Why don’t more patients choose one anastomosis gastric bypass surgery?
+Why don’t more patients choose mini gastric bypass surgery?

-While OAGB weight loss surgery may be considered medically necessary, it isn’t always covered by patient’s insurance plans because it is a relatively new procedure.
+While mini gastric bypass weight loss surgery may be considered medically necessary, it isn’t always covered by patient’s insurance plans because it is a relatively new procedure.
 When you come in for your weight loss surgery consultation, we’ll help you review your plan to determine coverage.
-If one anastomosis gastric bypass isn’t covered by your insurance, we can help you learn more about weight loss surgery financing options.
+If mini gastric bypass isn’t covered by your insurance, we can help you learn more about weight loss surgery financing options.

-What are the risks of one anastomosis gastric bypass surgery?
+What are the risks of Mini Gastric Bypass surgery?

 - Leaking